MatinAbedini/CLnotess/README.md

 * Ranking students in classes
 * Login and register via Gmail
 * Login and register via SMS
-* Compatibility with every language
+* Compatibility with every language exept Hebrew (langauge of isreal)

 ## How to install 📖 :